 Since we moved back to Bangkok, we’ve been to Vietnam twice, both to Ho Chi Minh City.
 Somehow, going back, and going back from Thailand, we have started to really appreciate Vietnamese food.

-Here is what to eat in Saigon.
+Here is what to eat in Saigon, whether you are living there or visiting while backpacking in Vietnam.
 If you would prefer to experience this as a tour, The Back of Bike tours is an excellent way to do it, as described in this blog on non-touristy things to do in Ho Chi Minh City.